Probate Q&A Series How do I settle creditor claims and distribute assets in a North Carolina intestate estate?

 Understanding Intestate Administration

-When someone dies without a valid will in North Carolina, the court appoints a personal representative to handle the estate under Chapter 28A of the North Carolina General Statutes.
+When someone dies without a valid will in North Carolina, the clerk of superior court issues letters to a personal representative to handle the estate under Chapter 28A of the North Carolina General Statutes.
 This representative must identify creditors, pay valid debts and expenses, then distribute any remaining property to heirs under the state’s intestacy rules (Chapter 29).

 1. Notifying and Handling Creditor Claims